Azure/azure-quickstart-templates/jboss-eap-standalone-rhel7/README.md

 `Tags: JBoss, EAP, Red Hat,EAP7`

+To obtain a rhsm account go to: www.redhat.com and sign in.

 ## Solution overview and deployed resources
 This template creates all of the compute resources to run JBoss EAP 7 on top of RHEL 7.2, deploying the following components: